ViniiR/CustomProgrammingLanguage/docs/syntax/syntax.md

 for let i = 0; i < 10; i += 1; {
     if true {
         brk;
-    }
+    };
-}
+};
 ```

-If statements can be defined in 3 ways
+If statements can be defined in 3 ways either with or without elseif or else
 ```
 if true & false {
     //